Federal Law & Government Web Sites

 Federal Courts in Minnesota

-The beta version of the site contains legislation from the 103rd Congress (1993) to the present, member profiles from the 93rd Congress (1973) to the present, and some member profiles from the 80th through the 92nd Congresses (1947 to 1972).
-Note: Congress.gov will replace Thomas in November 2013.
+Contains legislation from the 103rd Congress (1993) to the present, member profiles from the 93rd Congress (1973) to the present, and some member profiles from the 80th through the 92nd Congresses (1947 to 1972).
+See the Coverage Dates for Legislative Information page for more information.

 "On this site you'll find the status of legislation, the speeches of representatives on the House and Senate floors, voting records, campaign contribution summaries, and more, plus the opinions of other users through their blog entries.
 And you can follow only the issues that interest you through email updates and RSS feeds."